AhmadSalihu/e_commrce/README.md

 Try it pls, You would'nt be disappointed surely...

 The Card No is : 42 keep pressing 42 till the card is filled.
-The Payment method is a demo that i used stripe.
+The Payment method is a demo that's I used stripe demo card.

 Thank you please if you like this project give it a star or contact me in my social media for more details...